chiralevy/COVID-19-Media-Fact-Checker/project-updates.md

   of whether this is the right library to begin with is also of concern.

 ### Desired Grade:
-- We are shooting for an A!!!
-We are open to suggestions, advice, etc.
+- We are shooting for an A. We are open to suggestions, advice, etc.

 ## Datasets in Consideration:
 The following datasets* will prove useful in our experiments: